...Highlights: whale sharks, hammerhead sharks, shark action, dolphins, manta rays, whales, turtles, schooling fish &

-Bajo del Diablo – The site considered by many to be the best in this area of Costa Rica.
+Bajo del Diablo - Considered by many to be the best in this area of Costa Rica.
 Also known as Devil’s Pinnacle, this is a versatile spot, offering up to 3 completely different dives.
 This incredible site covers a vast area and has rock formations creating peaks and channels, with depths between 20 - 150 ft (6 - 45m).
 Diving Bajo del Diablo means immersing yourself among schools of barracuda, huge snappers, oceanic manta rays, white tips and even pilot whales.
 Show more

 Caño Island diving is best done from reputable Costa Rica liveaboards to maximize dive opportunities at a variety of sites in the national park as well as those on the periphery.